Credit Card Processing

 ACH transactions process through the ACH Network.
 So, what’s the ACH Network?
 ACH—the Automated Clearing House—is a United States electronic funds transfer network for consumers, businesses, and other organizations.
 In 2021, more than $72 trillion worth of payments were facilitated by the ACH Network.[2]NACHA.
 “ACH Network Sees 29.1 Billion Payments in 2021, Led by Major Gains in B2B and Same Day ACH“.
 Accessed October 14, 2022.

 While ACH payments are secure, low-cost, and reliable, there are a few downsides to consider.
 Firstly, ACH payments are not instantaneous, meaning it can take a few days to receive money.
 Secondly, some banks limit the amount of money transferrable over this network, making it unable to support some large-ticket items.
+If the benefits outweigh the downsides, there are payment processors that specialize in ACH processing to help your business accept ACH payments.

 3. Invoicing